Tarbiee/toy-problems/README.md

 Run every challenge by typing node nameoffile.js and running it in the terminal.

 ## Licence
-This project is licensed under the MIT License .SS
+This project is licensed under the MIT License .